"Daisuke Matsumoto!" Sang a young woman's beautiful voice.

 I expected my teacher to be freaking out in terror like me, but his black eyes were calm and his brow was narrowed in concentration.

 "But Mana!"
 I hissed hysterically.
 "We have to help Mana!"

-The image of Mana lying face down in a pool of her own blood was firmly engraved into my mind.
-Her short black hair was mattered and caked in red, and she looked beyond repair.
+I couldn't forget the image of Mana lying face down unconscious on the floor.
+Her short black hair was messed up, bloody, and she looked like a broken doll beyond repair.
 The cute girl who helped me on several occasions could be moments away from death if someone didn't aid her soon.

-"What!
-You can't be serious!"
 Mana wasn't my only concern.
-It was also uncertain if Kurumi and Itsuki had survived being thrown at the wall.
-I wasn't sure about the others.
-I had lost track of them amongst the madness.
+It was also uncertain if my other friends were alright.
+I lost track of them among the madness.

-"How can you say that!"
+"How can you say that?"
 I cried.
-"Aren't you supposed to protect them.
+"Aren't you supposed to protect them?
 Isn't that your job?!"

 "It's not them she's after!"

 My mouth clamped shut.
 He was right.
 It wasn't poor Mana she was targeting.

 She only had one target in mind, and that person was me.

 I gave up and went limp.